 When applying for your residence permit to come to Sweden, you will be asked in the Swedish Migration Agency online application form to provide proof of insurance.
 Terms and conditions can be found at Kammarkollegiet's webpage

 Insurance for EU/EEA/Swiss students

-If you are a European Union student you must bring the European Health Insurance Card that is issued on request in your home country.
-You are then entitled to use the public medical services on the same conditions as Swedish citizens for medical care that is immediately necessary.
+Citizens of EU/EEA countries or Switzerland should register for a European Health Insurance Card (EHIC) in their home country before coming to Sweden and bring this with you.
+With this card you are then entitled to use the public medical services on the same conditions as Swedish citizens for medical care.

 The University does not insure family members that are coming with you to Sweden.
 Be sure to secure insurance for them in your home country before your departure.